About the Festival

 The Winter Park Sidewalk Art Festival was started by a handful of enthusiasts as a community project to benefit local artists and art lovers.
 The first festival was held on Park Avenue in March 1960.
 The festival featured original works of art and, after being advertised for just three weeks before the opening, drew 90 exhibiting artists.
 Over the next decade, the festival grew to over 600 artists and was spread out over Park Avenue from Fairbanks Avenue to Canton Avenue and on all cross streets.
 For the past 30 years or so, the festival has been contained solely in the park area and currently features 225 artists and 3 emerging artists.
 A loving art community has created and nurtured a successful festival that looks forward to another 50 years in Central Park.

 There is a wide variety of outstanding artwork.
-Categories include: Clay, Digital Art, Drawing and Graphics, Fiber, Glass, Jewelry, Leather, Metal, Mixed Media, Painting, Photography, Sculpture and Wood.
+Categories include: Clay, Digital Art, Drawing and Pastels, Fiber, Glass, Graphics and Printmaking, Jewelry, Leather, Metal, Mixed Media, Painting, Photography, Sculpture, Watercolor and Wood.